rchen8/markdown/README.md

 * Simple way to add condition filters
 * Parse tax information from HTML (cssQuery doesn't work on Amazon for tax)
 * Optimize time to parse listings by only selecting the lowest price per condition
+* Avoid price wars by counting number of price changes